cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 	If we need to make an empty CakeFile object whose path will be determined later, we can use `Build Cake File Empty`:

 	{{ bp_img_file('Build Cake File Empty') }}

+	!!! tip
+		CakeIO offers automatic string to [CakePath](paths.md) conversions.
+You can pass a string to any function that expects a CakePath argument and it will automatically create a CakePath object from the string for you:

+		{{ bp_img_file('Auto Str Conv') }}

 ### Accessing the File Path
 === "C++"